 Habitat: False Blue Indigo forms a shrub like mound, growing from a branched rhizomatous root system.
 If grown from seed, the plant will require several years of growth before a flower stem is produced and about five years to form a nice clump averaging 3 feet in height.
 It grows best in rich loamy soil in full sun with moist to mesic conditions.
 It will tolerate partial shade, and even flower, but the stems will be weak.
 It is pest free in northern climates where it can survive in zone 3.
 It can make a good garden specimen but not for cut flower stems, as they turn black when drying begins.
 Be careful with broadleaf weed herbicides as they will kill the plant.

 Names: The true Indigo is Indigofera tinctoria L. hence these Baptisias with blue or white flowers have been termed "false".
 The genus name Baptisia is from the Greek word bapto, meaning 'to dye' as a dye can be made from the plant but it is inferior.
-The species name australis means "southern".
+The species name australis means "southern", referring to the the plants absence in the northern states.
 The author name for the plant classification is complex - see notes below.

 Comparisons: Similar in appearance is the False White Indigo, B. alba, which has white flowers, larger leaflets, branched, and is a taller plant with the flower raceme held higher.

 Above & Below: Flowers are on short stalks.
-The blue corolla has five petals, the upper banner petal the largest, with two laterals that wrap around the two keel petals enclosing the reproductive parts.
+The blue corolla (in varying shades of color) has five petals, the upper banner petal the largest, with two laterals that wrap around the two keel petals enclosing the reproductive parts.
 There are 10 stamens and one style.

-The trifoliate leaf has a pair of small stipules at the base of the stalk.
+Below: The trifoliate leaf is short stalked and has a pair of small stipules at the base of the stalk.
+Leaflets are stalkless.